-The Ancient Egyptian Arabic Order Nobles of the Mystic Shrine of North and South America and it's jurisdictions, Incorporated, Prince Hall Affiliated, has had a long and colorful history in Prince Hall Masonry ever since the fraternal order was established as an Imperial Council of Prince Hall Shriners in Chicago, Illinois on June 3rd, 1893.
+The Ancient Egyptian Arabic Order Nobles of the Mystic Shrine of North and South America and its jurisdictions, incorporated as Prince Hall Affiliated, has a long and illustrious history in Prince Hall Masonry.
+It was established as an Imperial Council of Prince Hall Shriners in Chicago, Illinois, on June 3, 1893.

-Sinai Shrine Temple No. 59 was organized in the Desert of Ohio, Oasis of Cincinnati, on August 6th, 1913 with Noble J.R.
-Jackson, Illustrious Potentate, Noble William Copeland, Chief Rabban, and Noble Paul S. Jones, Assistant Rabban.
+Sinai Shrine Temple No. 59 was established in the Desert of Ohio, Oasis of Cincinnati, on August 6, 1913.
+Noble J.R.
+Jackson was the Illustrious Potentate, Noble William Copeland was the Chief Rabban, and Noble Paul S. Jones was the Assistant Rabban.
 The Charter was issued by the Imperial Potentate Eugene Phillips.

-Sinai Temple No. 59, Nobles of the Mystic Shrine, is primarily a benevolent, charitable, and fraternal organization.
-Its membership is dedicated to the principle of fostering civic, economic and educational development programs.
-We are a lifetime member of the National Association for the Advancement of Colored People, (NAACP), the East Walnut Hills Assembly, and make donations to; the March of Dimes, The Community Chest and Cancer Funds.
-Throughout the year Nobles and Daughters of Sinai visit and present gifts to the Children's Convalescent Hospital, Homes for the Aged, New Orphan Asylum, Longview and Drake Hospitals.
+The primary focus of Sinai Temple No. 59, Nobles of the Mystic Shrine, is charitable, benevolent, and fraternal activities.
+The membership dedicates itself to fostering civic, economic, and educational development programs.
+The temple is a lifetime member of the National Association for the Advancement of Colored People (NAACP), the East Walnut Hills Assembly, and donates to the March of Dimes, The Community Chest, and Cancer Funds.
+Throughout the year, the Nobles and Daughters of Sinai visit and present gifts to the Children's Convalescent Hospital, Homes for the Aged, New Orphan Asylum, Longview, and Drake Hospitals.

-Members of Sinai, realizing that if Prince Hall Shrine and Sinai is to continue to grow, it was necessary to secure a place in which to expand.
-It came to knowledge of the members of Sinai that the Elder Council Knights of Columbia Temple at 1647 Clayton Street was sale for sale.
-Then began the difficult negotiations with the Elder Nights of Columbia.
-These negotiations were finally agreed upon on March 28th, 1968.
-Four Nobles, namely Noble John C. Anderson, Noble William Sherman, Noble Clifton Cruciskson, and Noble Roy L. Goosbey met at the Hyde Park Savings and Loan to close the deal.
-Those four Nobles signed the mortgage, and Nobles Harding Hatcher, chairman; Lambert Sloan, co-chairman; and Hampton Jamison Jr., Headed the Sinai Temple Building company.
+The members of Sinai realized that if Prince Hall Shrine and Sinai are to continue to grow, they needed to secure a place to expand.
+They learned that the Elder Council Knights of Columbia Temple at 1647 Clayton Street was for sale and began negotiations with the Elder Knights of Columbia.
+These negotiations were finally agreed upon on March 28, 1968.
+Four Nobles, namely Noble John C. Anderson, Noble William Sherman, Noble Clifton Cruciskson, and Noble Roy L. Goosbey, met at the Hyde Park Savings and Loan to close the deal.
+Those four Nobles signed the mortgage, and Nobles Harding Hatcher, chairman; Lambert Sloan, co-chairman; and Hampton Jamison Jr., headed the Sinai Temple Building company.

-Sinai Temple No. 59 was the first black organization to hold a dance at the Old Topper Ballroom which is now Music Hall Ballroom.
-The first to have a night with the Cincinnati Reds at old Crosley field, September 17, 1964, and to participate in the first annual Ohio Prince Hall Football Classic, East Illinois vs Central State University on Saturday, September 24, 1955, 1:30 p.m. at Welcome Stadium, Dayton, Ohio, with all the net proceeds going to Central State University and the Ohio Prince Hall Shrine Scholarship Foundation.
+Sinai Temple No. 59 was the first black organization to hold a dance at the Old Topper Ballroom, which is now Music Hall Ballroom.
+It was the first to have a night with the Cincinnati Reds at the old Crosley field on September 17, 1964, and to participate in the first annual Ohio Prince Hall Football Classic, East Illinois vs Central State University, on Saturday, September 24, 1955, at 1:30 p.m. at Welcome Stadium, Dayton, Ohio, with all the net proceeds going to Central State University and the Ohio Prince Hall Shrine Scholarship Foundation.